France-ioi/taskgrader/docs/install.md

 Some more information can be found in the [isolate man page](http://www.ucw.cz/moe/isolate.1.html).

+### On Windows

+You can use the taskgrader in a Windows environment thanks to [Cygwin](https://cygwin.com).
+Most features will work, except isolate, and some languages which are not supported under Cygwin.

+Download and install Cygwin from [its website](https://cygwin.com/install.html).
+Install the following dependencies (you can reexecute Cygwin's setup.exe anytime to install more dependencies):
+`git python python3 gcc gcc-g++`.

+You can then follow the next steps normally.

 ## Installation

 Execute `install.sh` in the taskgrader directory to install, as the user who will be running the taskgrader.
 It will help you install everything.